Offered as: Bachelor

 - Sarah Spauling, Class of 2016, PricewaterHouse Cooper

 - Alex Mezza, Class of 2014, PNC Bank

 - Michael Warner, Class of 2011, Guthrie, Belczyk, Associates PC

 Who will teach me?

-The Accounting Department is comprised of full time faculty with 50% terminally degreed and many collective years of experience in the real world of business.
+The Accounting Department is comprised of full time faculty with 50% terminally degreed and decades of experience in the real world of business.
 The department also employs adjunct faculty who are currently in the field of business, and bring up-to-date job experience to the discipline.

 Dig Deeper!Internship Benefits

 MAC Internship Benefits: